MystenLabs/sui/doc/src/explore/examples.md

 Find sample Sui smart contract implementations in the [sui_programmability/examples](https://github.com/MystenLabs/sui/tree/main/sui_programmability/examples) directory.
 Also see [Sui by Example](../explore/move-examples/index.md) for a feature-by-feature guide to [Sui Move](../learn/sui-move-diffs.md).

-Here is a rundown of existing examples in the Sui repository.
+Here is a list of existing examples in the Sui repository.

 ## Basics